-(b) Credit risk
+b) Credit risk

-Credit risk is the risk that counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Fund, resulting in a financial loss to the Fund.
+Credit risk is the risk that a counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Fund, resulting in a financial loss to the Fund.
 It arises principally from debt securities held, and also from cash and cash equivalents, and other receivables due to the Fund.
-The carrying value of these financial instruments as recorded in the statements of financial position reflects the Fund's maximum exposure to credit risk
+Substantially all of the Fund's financial assets and liabilities are held in securities that are not subject to significant credit risk.

 The Fund's activities may also give rise to settlement risk.
 Settlement risk is the risk of loss due to failure of an entity to honor its obligations to deliver cash, securities, or other assets as contractually agreed.
-The risk of settlement is considered minimal since the Fund's corporation holds real estate and typically has a diversified tenant base.
+The risk of settlement is considered minimal since the Fund's corporation holds real estate.
 External managers conduct financial reviews to assess potential tenants' ability to meet future lease obligations.